Live2Create Leadership Academy

 "Looking at everything I've built this year — who am I becoming, and what am I ready for?"

 Students curate their full year's portfolio, write a capstone reflection, and present publicly at the Spring Capstone Showcase — the most important day of the studio year.
-Grade 6 presents 10–12 min.
-Grade 9 presents 15–20 min with Q&A. Every student speaks for themselves.
-Every family is there.
+Every student presents to an audience of coaches, families, and community partners.
+Every student speaks for themselves about what they built and who they're becoming.

 Project: Capstone PortfolioFull PresentationCapstone Showcase: May 14